 The five common-sense tips we discussed will help your nonprofit organization maintain strong ongoing relationships with the folks whose contributions and efforts it depends on.
 They are based on the simple idea that strangers who become subscribers become donors and volunteers.
 Practice them well and often and to help your nonprofit grow towards its practical goals.

-Christian Golden, PhD, writes about tips and trends in digital marketing and social media for TrustRadius.
+Thank you to Christian Golden, PhD, for this post.
+Christian writes about tips and trends in digital marketing and social media for TrustRadius.
 He is a philosopher by day who loves teaching and digging into the big questions.
 His extracurricular interests include making music, reading comics, watching (really old) movies, and being in the great outdoors.